Best Practices for Retail Markdowns and Sales

-At some point over the last handful of decades, the holidays became synonymous with sales.
+At some point over the last handful of decades, the holidays have become synonymous with sales.
 It goes beyond Black Friday: From Cyber Monday to Super Saturday—and really throughout the months of November and December—shoppers have come to expect deep discounts.
-Love it or hate it, the sale season is here, and it’s time to prepare your store for it.
+Love it or hate it, the sales season is here, and it’s time to prepare your store for it.

 Before you go slashing prices and re-stickering everything, consider the goals of your markdowns, as well as the operations involved.
-Here are a few best practices for retail discounting and seasonal sales.
+Here are a few best practices for markdowns in retail using retail discounts and seasonal sales.

-The difference is critical for set-up and reporting purposes.
+Understand the difference between markdowns and promotions is critical for set-up and reporting purposes.
 In this case, a markdown is a permanent price change: Your shirt’s original price was $89, and you’re going to mark it down to $49 until the last of them sells.
 A promotion is a temporary discount placed on anything from a specific item or category to an entire site or store.

 Promotions are great for things like Black Friday or a Labor Day Weekend sale—events that drive traffic but have an expiration.
 Heartland Retail’s point of sale allows you to set start and end dates, so the promotion will automatically expire on the latter, preventing you from having to perform multiple price changes on the same inventory.